The Secretary Bird: Premise

-A married man worries his wife his having an affair so he tries to make her jealousy with his secretary.
+A married man worries his wife is having an affair so he tries to make her jealous with his secretary.

 Reception

 William Home wrote it at a time when sex comedies were out of fashion and the play was turned down by thirteen managers before being picked up by Tony Roye.
 It toured successfully in the provinces then made it to the West End with Kenneth More in the lead and produced by John Gale.

 The play was very successful.
 Peter Saunders estimated it cost £6,500 to put on and made a profit of more than £300,000.

-The play was seen by Noel Coward who wrote in his diary for 3 November 1968:
+The play was seen by Noël Coward, who wrote in his diary for 3 November 1968:

 I saw The Secretary Bird, which was not bad and much enhanced by Kenny More, who is a lovely, deft comedian in the proper Hawtrey, Du Maurier, Coward tradition!
 In fact he doesn’t apparently make any effort to get his effects and manages to get every one.
 No asking for laughs or begging for attention.
 Very satisfactory.

 The play had a successful run in Australia starring Patrick Macnee.

+1969 TV version

+Scenes from the play aired on television in 1969 as an episode of Theatre Date.